workflow/dotfiles/README.md

 (`$CONFIG` is the location of this repo)

+1. change your name to `farlion` because it's hardcoded in the configurations
 1. `passwd farlion` and then `su`
 1. `git clone https://github.com/workflow/nixos-config.git $CONFIG`
 1. Add `$CONFIG/configuration.nix` to the imports in `/etc/nixos/configuration.nix` (sample configuration is in `assets`)